Workshops at our Summit

 Historically, monitoring and research on exposure and effects of chemicals in the environment has had a strong focus on wildlife.
 Focus has then shifted more towards research on humans.
-Considering the increasing complexity of the mixture of chemicals being released to the environment it is becoming a daunting and complex task to unravel the effects on wildlife and humans.
+Considering the increasing complexity of the mixture of chemicals being released into the environment it is becoming increasingly challenging to unravel the effects on both wildlife and humans.
 However, there are many common ecological, physiological, and biological processes to build upon.
 With a One Health approach, a more integrated monitoring of the environment, wildlife and humans could advance our understanding on chemical exposures and effects.
 This can lead to faster and more purposeful exchange of knowledge between different disciplines and professions, which in turn can help drive legislation more quickly.

 In this workshop, we will discuss:

-The workshop invites stakeholders and actors from universities, research institutes and the private sector with an interest in environmental research and monitoring to come together to discuss, share knowledge and find solutions.
+The workshop invites stakeholders and actors from universities, research institutes and the private and public sectors with an interest in environmental research and monitoring to come together to discuss, share knowledge and find solutions.

 Workshop prepared by:

-- Sara Persson, PhD, Department of Clinical Sciences, Division of Reproduction, Swedish University of Agricultural Sciences (SLU)
+- Sara Persson, Department of Clinical Sciences, Division of Reproduction, Swedish University of Agricultural Sciences (SLU)

 - Carl-Gustaf Bornehag, Professor and Head of Public Health Sciences, Department of Health, Karlstad University, Sweden; Adjunct Professor at Icahn School of Medicine at Mount Sinai, New York, USA

-- Anne Sørensen, Project Coordinator for the Swedish Programme for Contaminants in Marine Biota, Natural History Museum
+- Anne Soerensen, Project Coordinator for the Swedish Programme for Contaminants in Marina Biota, Natural History Museum